golkar/microcosm/README.md

 # Microcosm
-A toy generative model for physics observation.
+A toy generative model for dynamical systems observations.

 ## Installation